la2050/archive/_projects/2015/fruit-change.md

   Fruit Change is an organization founded with the intent to develop a system for San Pedro neighbors to connect with each other by sharing the bounty from neighborhood fruit trees.
-'In one to three sentences, please describe your proposal.': >- Fruit Change aims to connect neighbors who have fruit trees with neighbors who want the fruit, subsequently fostering connections between neighbors across age, class, ethnic and geographic borders that may otherwise never happen.
-  Those with trees will be able to trade with their neighbors, thus eliminating the waste of excess fruit.
-Those without trees can trade in sweat equity by picking, sorting, preserving and delivering fruit with their neighbors.
 Where will you be working?:
   - 'San Pedro, CA'
 How do you plan to use these resources to make change?: